-- To introduce the various issues and practices of conservation in architecture. - To provide familiarity with the status of conservation in India and the various agencies involved in the field of conservation worldwide and their policies. - To outline the status of conservation practice in the country and the various guidelines for the preservation, conservation and restoration of buildings. - To inform about the character and issues in Indian heritage towns through case studies.
+- To introduce the various issues and practices of conservation in architecture. - To provide familiarity with the status of conservation in India and the various agencies involved in the field of conservation worldwide and their policies. - To outline the status of conservation practice in the country and the various guidelines for the preservation, conservation and restoration of buildings. - •To inform about the character and issues in Indian heritage towns through case studies.

-After Completion of the Course, the Students will be able to CO1- An understanding of the importance of heritage, issues and practices of conservation Through case studies(K1).
+CO1- An understanding of the importance of heritage, issues and practices of conservation Through case studies(K1).

 CO2 - Familiarity with historic materials and their properties, different technologies for investigating masonry, foundation and also traditional and modern repair methods (K1).

 CO3- An understanding on analysis of traditional and modern methods.
-(K1)(K2)..
+(K1)(K2)...

 CO4- An Understanding and data collection of Heritage building(K2).